Wendy Carlos: Switched-On Bach

-Released in October 1968, Switched-On Bach became an unexpected commercial and critical hit, with Glenn Gould, calling it "the album of the decade", and it helped to draw attention to the synthesizer as a genuine musical instrument, although, as biographer Amanda Sewell observes, it is notable that Carlos is not pictured anywhere on the album, and is only mentioned by name (as Walter Carlos) in the rear sleeve notes of the original cover.
-Newsweek dedicated a full page to Carlos with the caption "Plugging into the Steinway of the future.”
+Released in October 1968, Switched-On Bach became an unexpected commercial and critical hit, with Glenn Gould calling it "the album of the decade", and it helped to draw attention to the synthesizer as a genuine musical instrument.
+A Canadian Broadcasting Corporation program in November 1968, called CBC AM, secured a rare interview with Carlos about the selection and use of Moog.
+Biographer Amanda Sewell observes, it is notable that Carlos is not pictured anywhere on the album, and is only mentioned by name (as Walter Carlos) in the rear sleeve notes of the original cover.
+Newsweek dedicated a full page to Carlos with the caption "Plugging into the Steinway of the future".
 It peaked at No. 10 on the US Billboard 200 chart and was No. 1 on its Classical Albums chart from January 1969 to January 1972.
 It was the second classical album to sell over one million copies and was certified Gold in 1969 and Platinum in 1986 by the Recording Industry Association of America.
 Carlos performed selections from the album on stage with a synthesizer with the St. Louis Symphony Orchestra.

-The massive and unexpected success of Switched-On Bach put tremendous and unwanted pressure on Carlos.
-She was by this time well into her gender confirmation process, and she was understandably fearful of both personal ridicule and physical attack, and of the negative impact that her status as a transitioning person could have on her music career.
-Biographer Amanda Sewell records that the St. Louis appearance was extremely difficult for her -- she hated having to disguise herself as Walter, for which she had to affect a deeper voice, use makeup to simulate a five o'clock shadow, and don a wig and pasted-on fake sideburns.
-Her childhood experiences of being bullied and assaulted made her so fearful of appearing in public that she reportedly even contemplated taking her own life before the event and reportedly cried all the way to St. Louis.
+The massive and unexpected success of Switched-On Bach put great pressure on Carlos.
+She was by this time well into her gender confirmation process, and she was fearful of both personal ridicule and physical attack, and of the negative impact that her status as a transitioning person could have on her music career.
+Biographer Amanda Sewell records that the St. Louis appearance was extremely difficult for her—she hated having to disguise herself as Walter, for which she had to affect a deeper voice, use makeup to simulate a five o'clock shadow, and don a wig and pasted-on fake sideburns.
+Her childhood experiences of being bullied and assaulted made her so fearful of appearing in public that she reportedly even contemplated taking her own life before the event and cried all the way to St. Louis.

 This was to be one of only two live performances Carlos made following her days as a student, the other being with the Kurzweil Baroque Ensemble for "Bach at the Beacon" in 1997.

 In 1970, the album won a Grammy Award for Best Classical Album, Best Classical Performance – Instrumental Soloist or Soloists (With or Without Orchestra), and Best Engineered Classical Recording.
 Carlos released a follow-up, The Well-Tempered Synthesizer, with synthesized pieces from multiple composers.
 Released in November 1969, the album reached No. 199 on the Billboard 200 and received two Grammy nominations.
 The success of both albums allowed Carlos to move into Elkind's more spacious New York City home in 1971.

 Carlos considers Elkind's contribution to her work, and specifically Switched-On Bach, to be underappreciated, calling her "a 'silent' partner" and her work "critical to my success".